PHeonix25/PHeonix25.github.io/_posts/2016-10-05-Getting-started-with-Jekyll-Part-2.md

 Keep in mind, in the next post I'll go over what it takes to modify your chosen theme, and there's some really good information in the official Jekyll documentation if you want to [write one yourself][jekyll-wyot], but for now I'll assume you found something half-decent on the Internet somewhere...

-## Great, I found something I like!
+## Great, I found something I like

 Cool, nice work.
 Now presuming it's open-source and hosted on GitHub, just fork it and clone it down to your future "blogging machine" - keep in mind, most complete Jekyll installations are measures in kilobytes, not megabytes so this really shouldn't take too long.
 This complete folder (measured in kilobytes) is now a working blog, and thusly, it'll form the start of your future site, but don't worry too much about renaming anything just yet (i.e.: you can work off something called "Matts Bluest Theme Evar"), we'll fix all that before we go live...